OahuMPO/archived_travel_model/README.md

-# OMPOTravelModel
+# client_oahu_mpo_travel_model
-Official Travel Model for the Oahu Metropolitan Planning Organization
+Travel Model for the Oahu Metropolitan Planning Organization

 See the GitHub wiki for introductory information.